syncfusion-content/predictive-analytics-docs/predictive-analytics/PMML-Execution-Engine/Working-with-PMML-Execution-Engine.md

 //Displays the predicted result
 Console.WriteLine(predictedResult.PredictedValue);

 {% endhighlight %}

 {% highlight text %}

-Output: VersicolorThe predicted output (Versicolor) obtained from PMML Execution engine gives us a clear picture that based on given sepal and petal width and length, the iris species is more likely to be Versicolor.</td></tr>
+Output: VersicolorThe predicted output (Versicolor) obtained from PMML Execution engine gives us a clear picture that based on given sepal and petal width and length, the iris species is more likely to be Versicolor.

 {% endhighlight %}

 ### Support Vector Machine Model Evaluator